Skip to main content

 Resource requirements

-The mogenius operator consists of several pods that will be deployed to your Kubernetes cluster.
+The mogenius operator is deployed to your Kubernetes cluster using Helm.
 It will require at least 0.5 vCPU and 128 MB RAM.

-In your organization open "Clusters" and select "Create cluster."
-Fill in the form fields:
+In your organization open "Clusters" and select "Add cluster."
+Enter a display name for your cluster and confirm.

 info